 - You must not be in default on any federal loan or owe a repayment on any federal grant.

-- For complete information about federal eligibility requirements, including information about any prior drug conviction and federal student aid eligibility, please refer to the Federal Student Aid website.
+- You must meet all federal eligibility requirements.
+To learn more about these eligibility requirements, including information about any prior drug conviction and federal student aid eligibility, please refer to the FAFSA questions and answers at student.ed.gov

-The first step is to get a FAFSA PIN
+The first step in applying for aid is to get a Federal Student Aid (FSA ID)

-(personal identification number).
-A FAFSA PIN lets you apply, "sign" your online FAFSA, make changes to your application information, and more.
+.
+An FAFSA ID lets you apply, electronically "sign" your online FAFSA, make changes to your application information, and more.

 Be sure to keep copies of all of your documents.
 Be sure to include DePaul in the school section of the FAFSA.
 DePaul school code for FAFSA is 001671.

 The FAFSA becomes available on January 1 every year.
-Because many sources of funds are limited, or are subject to deadlines, it is important to file your FAFSA for the coming academic year as early as possible, and no later than March 1.
-For example, if you are applying for the academic year beginning in September 2014, it is important to file the FAFSA as soon as possible after January 1, 2014.
-If you have questions about the FAFSA filing dates, or you are unsure when to file your FAFSA, please contact DePaul's Office of Financial Aid for assistance.
+Because many sources of funds are limited, or are subject to deadlines, it is important to file your FAFSA for the coming academic year as early as possible after January 1.
+For example, if you are applying for the academic year beginning in September 2015, it is important to file the FAFSA as soon as possible after January 1, 2015.
+If you have questions about the FAFSA filing dates, or you are unsure when to file your FAFSA please contact the Office of Financial Aid at DePaul Central for assistance

 or call the U.S. Department of Education at 1-800-433-3243.